garyyjn/garyyjn.github.io/_pages/about.md

 Previously, I worked at Mayo Clinic, preforming AI research in AI Pathology, Adversarial Robustness and Transcriptomics.
 I made several publications.

-While studying at Case Western Reserve University, I really grew obssesed with taking on challenges with smart people.
+While studying at Case Western Reserve University, I grew obssesed with the process of solving tough challenges with smart people.
 I TA'ed Algorithms starting from 2nd year.
 I started and ran the university's competitive programming team that did pretty well at ICPC.
-[I was recognized.]\(https://thedaily.case.edu/undergraduate-gary-yao-receives-cwru-endowed-robert-l-shurter-prize/)
+[I was recognized.](https://thedaily.case.edu/undergraduate-gary-yao-receives-cwru-endowed-robert-l-shurter-prize/)

 I also worked at Cleveland Clinic on cardiac diagnostic AI, and Tsinghua university on neural network quantization.